 When it comes to hair, Ciara can do no wrong.
 A deep bang draws attention to the fullness and density of hair at her crown while her loosely half pulled up style favors volume.
 A red lip really makes this look pop.

 She shocked everyone when she cut inches off her hair, but Lucy Liu absolutely rocks a chic bob.
-Zee adds, "I think most people hear bob/lob and automatically picture the classic bob [as seen here], but she reassures us, "You can do a lot with them!
+"I think most people hear bob/lob and automatically picture the classic bob," like Liu's says Zee.
+"You can do a lot with them!
 No matter your hair type or texture.
 You just have to customize it to the client."

 Similarly shocking was Emilia Clarke's post-Game of Thrones hair transformation, but we love the elegance.
 Sure, her brows might get most of the attention, but this bob is just what the hair doctor ordered.